yym68686/Cerebr/README.md

 ![screenshot](./statics/image.png)

 The name "Cerebr" comes from a Latin root related to "brain" or "cerebrum".
 This etymology reflects our vision: to integrate powerful AI capabilities from Claude, OpenAI, and others, making Cerebr your second brain for deep reading and understanding.
-Cerebr is a powerful Chrome browser AI assistant extension focused on enhancing your work efficiency and learning experience.
+Cerebr is a powerful browser AI assistant extension, available for Chrome, Firefox, and Edge, focused on enhancing your work efficiency and learning experience.

 Born from a need for a clean, efficient browser AI assistant, Cerebr stands out with its minimalist design and powerful features.
 While other solutions often come with limitations or cluttered interfaces, Cerebr focuses on delivering a seamless, distraction-free experience for your web browsing needs.